weversonbarbieri/c/README.md

-# Python Programming Language Course
+# C Programming Language Course

 This repository contains the code exercises from the first programming language course I took.
 The exercises are based on the course "Algoritmos e Lógica de Programação - O Curso COMPLETO".
 I completed all the exercises without watching the solution videos.